-Tiling your balcony can help to create a more beautiful and easily maintained recreation area, but there are a few must-dos before you start mixing up your grout.
+Tiling your balcony can help you create a beautiful, durable and easily maintainable recreation area, but there are a few must-dos before you start mixing up your grout.
 Let’s start with finding the right kind of tile.

-Now more than ever there are more tiles to choose from than ever before, so narrowing down your choices helps a lot.
-Make sure you go for tiles that won’t look dirty within a day: more natural colours, such as terracotta tiles or natural stone tiles don’t show up the dirt as much and are better suited to the harsher conditions of the outdoors.
+Nowadays we are spoilt for choice so picking a tile that fits your home’s décor is no easy feat.
+We recommend narrowing down your choices to your top three and picking from them.
+This not only helps you make that final decison but can also cut the time it takes to choose a tile in half.
+Make sure you go for tiles that won’t look dirty within a day or two Earthy natural colours, such as terracotta tiles or stone tiles don’t show up the dirt and scratches as much as ceramics and are better suited to the harsher conditions of the outdoors.

-It’s also a good idea to choose tiles that are larger in size.
-Larger tiles are generally stronger than smaller tiles, which can crack and break more easily underfoot.
-Larger tiles also make for faster installation.
+It’s also a good idea to choose tiles that are larger in size, known as sheet tiles.
+Sheets are not only trendy, they are generally stronger than smaller tiles, which often crack and break more easily underfoot.
+Larger tiles also make for faster and easier work.

-With a few planning steps like those mentioned above, you can have a beautifully tiled balcony that is long-lasting in no time at all.
+With these few planning steps you can have a beautifully tiled balcony that is long-lasting in no time at all.